asyncapi/generator/docs/usage.md

 }
 ```

-See [API documentation](docs/api.md) for more example and full API reference information.
+See the [API documentation](api.md) for more example and full API reference information.